A Shitty Map is a quick, imperfect visual expression of an idea that invites discussion, play, and improvement.

 A Shitty Map bends, shifts, and grows as needed.
 It is accommodating to new developments.

-Why Fancy Maps Don’t Work
+Fancy Maps Don’t Work

 They take too long to make.